-When PRF preparation protocols are described in the literature, very often there are no indications of important parameters (e.g., if anticoagulant is used and its volume, volume of blood collected and final PDP reached, working temperature, the time elapsed between collection/processing/analysis of samples), which leads to questionable and not comparable results.
+When PRF preparation protocols are described in the literature, there are no indications of important parameters generally (e.g., if anticoagulant is used and its volume, volume of blood collected and final PDP reached, working temperature, the time elapsed between collection/processing/analysis of samples), which leads to questionable and not comparable results.

-In our protocol, blood was rapidly collected with a 19 G needle in 9cc vacutainer tubes using a vacuum system (average collection rate of 22", less than 25" per tube) and immediately (within 1 minute) centrifuged according to the above description at a temperature above 21°C.
+In our protocol, blood was rapidly collected with a 19 G needle in 9 cc vacutainer tubes using a vacuum system (average collection rate of 22", less than 25" per tube) and immediately (after two minutes of rest with the test tube stable) centrifuged according to the above description at a temperature over 21°C.